 A National Memorial for 22 July in Oslo’s New Government Quarter

-In commemoration of the terror attacks of 22 July 2011, Norway is establishing a national memorial in connection with the new Government Quarter in central Oslo.
+In commemoration of the terror attacks of 22 July 2011, Norway is establishing a national memorial in the new Government Quarter in central Oslo.
 The artist Matias Faldbakken has been commissioned to build his sculpture “Upholding”.
-The sculpture consists of a building structure and a large mosaic image that ties together the two venues for the terror attack: Utøya and the government quarter.
+The sculpture consists of a building structure and a large mosaic image that ties together the two venues for the terror attack: Utøya and the Government Quarter.
 KORO and Statsbygg are supervising the project expected to be unveiled during the summer of 2026.

 Om prosjektet